EYHN/hexo-helper-live2d/.github/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 - Follow the existing coding style
+- run `npm run lint` before you commit it.
 - Write a good commit message use `npm run commit`
 - Make sure that your code can work properly.

 ## Documentation

-live2d-widget.js's feature is now becoming richer and richer, and documentation is a huge time sink.
+hexo-helper-live2d's feature is now becoming richer and richer, and documentation is a huge time sink.
 We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.